Trupti1594/Data-structures/code_logic.md

 # Sum of first N Natural Numbers #

-**Algorithm using recursion but printing in recursion function and recursive function not returning sum**
+**1) Algorithm using recursion but printing in recursion function and recursive function not returning sum**

 In this approach, instead of using a global variable for calculating the sum, we pass the sum in the parameters of the function each time we add an integer to it during the function call.
 The sum gets incremented by an ith integer and i get decremented by 1 in each function call.
 At the end when i becomes less than 1, we simply return the calculated sum until that point.